COMPETITION DETAILS

-To assist in developing your entry we offer a series of workshops to help you develop your idea.
-Dates and times will be announced soon.
+To assist in developing your entry, we offer a series of recorded workshops to help you develop your idea.
+Links will be sent via email to all participants who register for the competition.
+Workshop topics include:

 Submission Requirements